-· Setting a Security Administrator Password
+Setting a Security Administrator Password

-The Security Administrator Password is used to control access to the IBM Client Security Administrator Utility, which is used to change the security settings for this computer.
+The security administrator password, referred to in these manuals as the administrator password, is used to control access to the IBM Client Security Administrator Utility, which is used to change the security settings for this computer.
+This password must be exactly eight characters long.

-· Creating Administrator Security Keys
+Creating Administrator Security Keys

-Administrator Security Keys are a set of digital keys that are stored in a computer file.
-It is recommended that you save these security keys on a removable disk or drive.
-When a change to the security policy is made in the Security Administrator Utility, you will be prompted for this file to prove that the policy change is authorized.
+Administrator security keys are a set of digital keys that are stored in a computer file.
+These key files are also referred to as the administrator keys, administrator key pair, or the archive key pair.
+It is recommended that you save these vital security keys on a removable disk or drive.
+When a change to the security policy is made in the Administrator Utility, you will be prompted for an administrator key to prove that the policy change is authorized.

-Backup Security Information is also saved in case you ever need to replace the system board or hard drive of your computer.
-This backup information should be stored somewhere off the system.
+Backup security information is also saved in case you ever need to replace the system board or hard drive of your computer.
+Store this backup information somewhere off the local system.

-• Protecting Applications with IBM Client Security
+Protecting Applications with IBM Client Security